Electromechanical Maintenance

 PRODUCTION.
 MAINTENANCE.
 CONTROL.

 Students may progress through the program and complete technical certificates along the way with multiple exit points, with each level adding more employable skills.
-The Cert A exit point will allow a student to be hired as an entry-level maintenance worker.
-The Cert B will allow the student to be hired as a competent maintenance personnel who can perform most basic maintenance work in industry job settings.
-The Cert C will allow the student to work on advanced electronic equipment and perform robotic repairs.
+Completing Certificate A will allow a student to be hired as an entry-level maintenance worker.
+Completing Certificate B will allow the student to be hired as a competent maintenance personnel who can perform most basic maintenance work in industry job settings.
+Completing Certificate C will allow the student to work on advanced electronic equipment and perform robotic repairs.

 Location